robertcalvert/blackheart/README.md

 ### Written for the [7dfps] challenge 2013

 This is blackheart, my attempt at an FPS.
+It has been a great learning experience working on this project and I have had a lot of fun along the way (and a little stress).
+Sadly I did not have time to add all the features I would have liked :(

+Thank you for looking...
+I am off to enjoy a beer.

-Requires Java or Open JDK 1.7+ to run...
+Requires Java or Open JDK 1.7+ to play (It may work on 1.6 but I haven't tested!)

 ### Dependencies (Not included)